patternfly/patternfly-org/packages/v4/src/content/design-guidelines/usage-and-behavior/data-input/data-input.md

 <img src="./img/group-checkbox.png" alt="Example of a group of checkboxes" width="443"/>

-You also have the option to nest other controls underneath a checkbox.
+You also have the option to use progressive disclosure by nesting other controls underneath a checkbox.
 The nested options would be enabled or disabled when the user selects or deselects a checkbox.

 <img src="./img/nested-controls-checkbox.png" alt="Example of nested control checkboxes" width="459"/>